-How to Avoid Evictions and Keep a Tenant Happy Long-Term
+How to Keep Tenants Happy Long-Term for Better Eviction Prevention

-There are a lot of things that go into being a successful landlord.
-However, one of the most important is learning how to keep your tenants happy and in your property for the long term.
-Some landlords choose the short route and hire the best property management Suffolk has to offer, and others try to do it on their own—only to realize the amount of work and dedication it takes quickly.
+To manage renters, some landlords choose the more "hands-free" route and hire the best property management Suffolk has to offer, while others try to do it on their own—only to realize the amount of work and dedication it takes quickly.

 Evictions Are a Waste of Time and Money

 After evicting a renter, a property owner also experiences costs for advertising and getting the property back into the market.
-Even when you've hired a property manager to take care of most of the process, you're still on the hook for a loss if you have to evict a tenant from your property.
+Even when you've hired a property manager to handle this process, you're still on the hook for a loss if you have to evict a tenant from your property.

 How to Prevent Evictions

 In many cases, better tenant relationships, long-term renters, and eviction prevention boil down to being a good landlord.
-Below are some tips on keeping a tenant happy for the long term and avoiding evictions.
+Below are some tips to help keep tenants happy long-term and avoid evictions.

 Fulfill Your Responsibilities as Detailed in the Lease